CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (c) Of the 3000 hours, at least 1375 shall be clinical counseling hours, with at least 250 hours of individual face-to-face supervision.

-(d) The applicant shall give evidence of satisfactory completion of one unit of CPE accredited by the Association of Clinical Pastoral Education or a unit of training approved by the New Hampshire Pastoral Psychotherapists Association.
+(d) The applicant shall give evidence of satisfactory completion of one unit of CPE accredited by the Association for Clinical Pastoral Education or a unit of training approved by the New Hampshire Pastoral Psychotherapist Association.

-(e) Supervision shall be done by at least 2 different New Hampshire state approved supervisors, at least one of whom shall be a licensed pastoral psychotherapist.
+(e) Supervision shall be done by at least 2 different New Hampshire state approved supervisors, at least one of whom shall be a licensed pastoral psychotherapist, pursuant to the requirements set forth in Mhp 302.01(c).

-(f) The supervised experience shall begin following the completion of the academic/coursework portion of the postgraduate studies in pastoral counseling.
+(f) The supervised experience shall begin following the completion of the academic or coursework portion of the postgraduate studies in pastoral counseling.

 (g) The supervised experience shall be adequately divided to assure competence in intake and referral consultation, as well as individual, group, marriage, divorce, and family therapy.